credibase-main/frontend-assignment/README.md

 ## Challenge Outline

-The challenge has three deliverables
+The challenge has two deliverables

-1. Setting up a blank Django app (on local, with no db)
-2. Serving a single page with all relevant HTML/CSS that visually matches the specs linked below
+1. Serving a single page with all relevant HTML/CSS that visually matches the specs linked below
-3. Interaction on the page, and fetching data from the live API, and submitting the data.
+2. Interaction on the page, and fetching data from the live API, and submitting the data.

 ## Specs